sshuster/Facial-expression-recognition-torch/README.md

 Some example in folder ```images```

 ## Create simple app
-Install `streamlit` and run file `app` to facial expression recognition and face detection using Haarcascade:
+Install `streamlit` and run file `app.py` to facial expression recognition and face detection using Haarcascade:

 ```
 streamlit run app.py